Psychpsyo/Receipt-Cards/README.md

 2. Run `python3 print.py 'Starter Deck.deck'` in a Terminal in this folder.

 You can replace 'Starter Deck.deck' with the path to whatever deck file you want to print.

+## Why does this need the internet to print?
+This uses the [crossuniverse.net API](https://crossuniverse.net/apiDocs/) to automatically fetch the up-to-date card text when printing and to do that, it needs the internet.